zholdoshov/zholdoshov/README.md

 **`Digital Craftsman (Software Engineer)`**

 👋 Hey there!
-I'm Nurulla from the sunny country of Kyrgyzstan, currently pursuing my master's degree in Computer Science at Seattle University. 🎓 When I'm not diving into the depths of code or tackling complex algorithms, you can find me soaking up the breathtaking nature of Seattle. 🌲 Whether it's hiking through lush forests or admiring the majestic mountains, I find solace and inspiration in the beauty of the Pacific Northwest.

-💻 Coding is not just a profession for me; it's a passion.
+I'm Nurulla from the sunny country of Kyrgyzstan, currently pursuing my master's degree in Computer Science at Seattle University. 🎓 When I'm not diving into the depths of code or tackling complex algorithms, you can find me soaking up the breathtaking nature of Seattle. 🌲 Whether it's hiking through lush forests or admiring the majestic mountains, I find solace and inspiration in the beauty of the Pacific Northwest. 💻 Coding is not just a profession for me; it's a passion.
 I love delving into new technologies, exploring innovative solutions, and pushing the boundaries of what's possible in the digital realm. 🚀 From building sleek web applications to crafting elegant algorithms, I thrive on the challenges and rewards of software development.

-⚽ And when I'm not immersed in code, you'll often catch me on the football field, kicking the ball around with my friends. ⚽️ It's not just about the game; it's about camaraderie, teamwork, and the sheer joy of competition.

-🌟 Join me on this journey of learning, creating, and exploring the exciting world of technology.
-Let's connect, collaborate, and build something extraordinary together! 🌟

 ## 🔥 Some fun facts about me: